 Strategies for a Successful Career Change After 35

-There was a time when people said "you can only change jobs until 35," but with today's severe talent shortage, this notion has completely collapsed.
-Government employment surveys show that job-change rates for the 35-44 age group are trending upward, with demand for experienced mid-career professionals continuing to grow.
+There was a time when people said "you can only change jobs until age 35," but with the severe talent shortage of today, this conventional wisdom has completely collapsed.
+According to government employment surveys, job-change rates for those aged 35 to 44 are trending upward year by year, and demand for experienced mid-career professionals who can contribute immediately continues to grow.

-However, the same approach that works in your 20s won't cut it.
+However, the same approach that works in your 20s will not cut it.
 Career changes after 35 require age-appropriate strategies.
-The prerequisite for success is recognizing that you're now competing on track record, not potential.
+The prerequisite for success is recognizing that you are now competing on track record, not potential.

 What Companies Want From Mid-Career Hires